Oak Harbor Marina

 Transient guest moorage (dockage) is available for up to 100 more boats, 38 of which are along the floating breakwater's walkway, where boats up to 40 ft LOA can tie up.
 The breakwater is a Wave Guard offset floating breakwater built of concrete and wood by Bellingham Marine Industries.

-There are 3 slips available for pump-out usage.
+Fuel dock has a pump-out as well as a pump-out caddy.
 Access to this pump-out is limited to vessels with a length of no more than 75 ft.
-There are 3 stationary pump-outs.
 Gasoline and diesel fuel can be purchased on site.
 There is a boat launch available.
 The guest dock is 900 ft in length.
 There are 52 guest moorage slips available.
 The total estimated guest boat capacity is 100.
 Electrical hook up is available for a fee.
 Electrical power is available in 20 and 30 amps.
 It has been reported the minimum depth at mean low tide is 6.

 Environmental improvements

-Water-Loo is the name given to Oak Harbor Marina's anchored barge with pumpout/dump station and twin restroom.
+Water-Loo is the name given to Oak Harbor Marina's anchored barge with twin restrooms.
 In 1995 a combined total of 1,700 pumpouts were done.
 An estimated total 40,000 gallons of boat sewage was collected from both the barge and fuel dock, an average of 23.5 gallons per boat.
 Currently, the sewage goes into a city truck, which transports it to the sewer plant without charge.